The business proprietor is John Everingham F.T.C.L.

 A good recorder will be much better for most uses than a bad recorder but there are times when a really good recorder can be a liability.
 It all depends on the company you keep.
 For playing by yourself or with a keyboard and other instrumentalists the best instrument you can beg, buy, or borrow is the order of the day.
 If you play with a mixed group you need to be able to go with the flow.
 If the group is dominated by low priced models, say plastic and 'student' or 'ensemble' recorders the pitch will inevitably wander and vary with dynamics.
 A really good recorder will not, and that can be a problem.
 Being the only player actually at concert pitch is not good.
 Forcing your instrument to play sharper, so that you are no longer out of tune, will make you louder than the rest.
 It is not a good way to go.

 The better ensemble recorders are not costly.
 If you play in a group and feel the need to get away from plastic, a plain recorder made of maple or pearwood will serve you very well.
 If you develop a taste for baroque sonatas you will probably enjoy yourself more with a hardwood 'soloist' model.
 However, you may be criticised (unjustly!) for playing out of tune if you flaunt it in an ensemble of novices.
-A good conductor should be able to sort out any problems, but be prepared for any aggravation that may come as a result of everybody having to accomodate you, because you cannot accomodate them.
+A good conductor should be able to sort out any problems, but be prepared for any aggravation that may come as a result of everybody having to accommodate you, because you cannot accommodate them.
 For reasons that I do not understand, flatness always seems to be regarded as a more serious fault than sharpness even though sharpness in a recorder is easily correctable and flatness can be impossible to correct.

 Have a look at my comments on what you can expect from different recorders by clicking here.